johnny-b-goode/traveller/doc/overhaul-missiles.md

 - This point is reinforced by the fact that some of the grav tank descriptions reference the inefectiveness of missiles given the capability of their point defences.

 ### Possible Mitigating Conditions

+In the narrow window between TL 5 / 6 and mid-TL 7 / TL 8, missiles would be a viable weapons system.

-In very close combat, against an unmassed enemy, if launched from a blind spot in a ship's point defences, missiles might be viable.
+At TL 8 or above, in very close combat, against an unmassed enemy, if launched from a blind spot in a ship's point defences, missiles might be viable.